 Acute infection: When a person becomes infected with hepatitis C, there are often no initial symptoms.

 Chronic Infection: Most of the time, the body's immune system cannot 'cure' itself of the virus.
-Among people who acquire HCV, approximately 75% to 85% will fail to clear it from their bodies and will become chronically infected.
-Most chronically infected people do not have symptoms or have only vague symptoms such as fatigue.
-However, even asymptomatic patients may have active or progressive liver damage.
+Among people who acquire HCV, many will fail to clear it from their bodies and will become chronically infected.
+Most people with chronic hepatitis C infection have symptoms or have only vague symptoms such as fatigue.
+However, even individuals with chronic hepatitis C infection may have active or progressive liver damage.

 Chronic hepatitis C can lead to scarring or 'cirrhosis' of the liver, a condition also associated with alcoholism.
 Cirrhosis is a condition in which the healthy liver tissue is replaced by fibrous tissue, followed by scar-like hardening.
 As this happens, the liver gradually begins to fail, or looses its ability to carry out its normal functions.
 Of the chronically infected people, 15% to 30% will eventually develop cirrhosis, often 20 to 30 years after the initial infection.
 Eventually, symptoms develop.
 Symptoms of cirrhosis include the following:

 The eMedicineHealth doctors ask about Hepatitis C: